Home

 El Capitan Beach State Park

-But, what makes this park a bit unusual are the more than 70 miles of various hiking trails exploring in the inland grass valleys.
-These valleys are dotted with native plants such as sycamore and oak trees.
-This 13,300 acre park includes the jagged pinnacles of the Boney Mountains State Wilderness area.
+What makes this park a bit unique are the more than 70 miles of various hiking trails exploring the inland grass valleys.
+These valleys are dotted with native plants, such as sycamore and oak trees.
+The 13,300 acre park includes the jagged pinnacles of the Boney Mountains State Wilderness area.

-So, if you have brought your hiking shoes, or like to mountain bike, this is a good destination that allows you to explore a part of California untouched be development.
+So, if you've brought your hiking shoes or like to mountain bike, this is a great destination that allows you to explore a part of California untouched by development.

 Point Mugu is one of the California parks that have WI-FI